da-penguin-guy/Virgil/Overview.md

 There will also be a variable called "function" that will be either "master" "slave" or "both"
 This is currently unused but may be displayed in a debug software.

+# Parameters
+There are currently several Parameters currently supported by Virgil.
+All Parameters are optional.

+## Gain
+Gain is the analog gain of the preamp.
+Unit : dB
+Value Type : Int/Float
+This will often have a min and max value.
+Precision: How precise the gain control is in dB (Int/Float).
+Values not equal to 1 will be counted from the min value.
+For example, if the precision is 3dB and the min value is -5dB, the avalable options are -5, -2, 1, 4, etc.
+This value can be locked if this device does not have variable gain or it has been disabled.
+The gain value should be independent of the pad

+## Pad
+Pad is an optional attenuator.
+Value : Bool
+Pad Level: The amount in dB that the pad effects the gain.
+This will most often be negative (Int/Float).
+A pad should not be locked unless it has been disabled.
+If a device does not have a Pad, do not include the Pad Parameter.

+## LowCut
+LowCut is a control of a low cut/HPF
+Unit : hertz
+Value Type : Int/Float
+Precision: How precise the gain control is in hz (Int/Float).
+Look at gain for more information of precision
+A LowCut should not be locked unless it has been disabled.
+If a device does not have a Low Cut, do not include the Parameter.

+## Polarity
+Polarity, if true, inverts the signal.
+Value Type : bool
+Polarity should not be locked unless it has been disabled.
+If a device does not have a Low Cut, do not include the Parameter.

+## Level
+The expected level of the signal coming into the preamp Value Type : String Enum (A string with specified values)

 # Commands
 Commands are typically sent from a master device (mixer, computer, etc.) to a slave device (Digital stagebox, Preamp, etc.)
 Commands only contain the information being updated in the slave device.